CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

   (You can skip this if you have a different project structure, e.g., just copied the installation directory of the template by not specifying `PROJECT_ROOT_AT`).
-- It also handles all the remote development setups (VS Code, PyCharm, Jupyter, ...) that you specify with environment variables.
+- It also handles all the remote development setups (VS Code, Cursor, PyCharm, Jupyter, ...) that you specify with environment variables.
   These are described in the later sections of this README.
 - Finally, it executes a provided command (e.g. `sleep infinity`), otherwise by default will run a shell and stop.